Aliases for TERF2 Gene

 GeneCards Summary for TERF2 Gene

 TERF2 (Telomeric Repeat Binding Factor 2) is a Protein Coding gene.
-Diseases associated with TERF2 include lung cancer.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein homodimerization activity and protein C-terminus binding.
+Diseases associated with TERF2 include Nijmegen Breakage Syndrome and Werner Syndrome.
+Among its related pathways are Telomere Extension by Telomerase and Meiosis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein C-terminus binding.
 An important paralog of this gene is TERF1.